Let’s do some girl talk.

 Dr. Laila shared her common advice to patients: “You have to treat your vagina as if you’re treating your face.”

-But that’s not to take her words literally and use face powder down there.
+But that was not to take her words literally and use face powder down there.